Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 2 /13

-Crystal Jade’s five spice-marinated pork rice dumpling (S$9.80 each) and luxe jumbo-sized Hong Kong-style abalone rice dumpling (S$25.80 each) remain a favourite among diners for their classic execution.
-This year, the group also taps on local palates with the scallion oil chicken with preserved vegetable cai po rice dumpling (S$8.80 each).
+Crystal Jade’s five spice-marinated pork rice dumpling (S$9.80 each) and luxe jumbo-sized Hong Kong-style abalone rice dumpling (S$25.80 each/INR 1,577.07) remain a favourite among diners for their classic execution.
+This year, the group also taps on local palates with the scallion oil chicken with preserved vegetable cai po rice dumpling (S$8.80 each/INR 537.92).
 The homemade scallion oil infuses a subtle fragrance into the meat and grains, while the stir-fried radish adds delightful crunchy bites of savouriness.

 Now until 22 June 2023

 Get your hands on some of the most authentic rice dumpling at Joo Chiat Kim Choo Kueh Chang.
-In business for generations, the beloved Singapore brand offers classics like the sweet-savoury Nyonya rice dumpling (S$5 each), Hokkien rice dumpling with salted egg yolk (S$5.30 each), and Teochew rice dumpling (S$6 each).
-They also serve the lesser-seen Hakka pork belly with preserved vegetables rice dumpling (S$6.80 each), where you’ll find the savoury flavour of the salty mui choy prevalent with every bite of the well-cooked glutinous rice.
+In business for generations, the beloved Singapore brand offers classics like the sweet-savoury Nyonya rice dumpling (S$5 each/INR 305.68), Hokkien rice dumpling with salted egg yolk (S$5.30 each/INR 324.08), and Teochew rice dumpling (S$6 each/INR 366.88).
+They also serve the lesser-seen Hakka pork belly with preserved vegetables rice dumpling (S$6.80 each/INR 415.77), where you’ll find the savoury flavour of the salty mui choy prevalent with every bite of the well-cooked glutinous rice.

 Available year-round.

 Creativity and tradition cross paths at Madame Fan thanks to the hands of executive Chinese chef, Pak Chee Yit.
-He has crafted familiar yet modern rice dumplings in three flavours – namely the Chaoshan sweet and savoury rice dumpling (S$48 each), XO abalone and Hokkaido dried scallop rice dumpling (S$48 each), and the sweet candied jujube and red bean vegetarian rice dumpling (S$28 each).
+He has crafted familiar yet modern rice dumplings in three flavours – namely the Chaoshan sweet and savoury rice dumpling (S$48 each/INR 2,934.88), XO abalone and Hokkaido dried scallop rice dumpling (S$48 each/INR 2,934.88), and the sweet candied jujube and red bean vegetarian rice dumpling (S$28 each/INR 1,711.80).
 The Chaoshan dumpling is a Teochew bak zhang that features Kurobuta pork belly, Parma ham, salted egg yolk, dried shrimp, Chinese mushroom, Chinese sausage, and chestnut.
 Seafood lovers will take to the clam-filled rice dumpling – starring six-head South African abalone, mini abalone, and Hokkaido dried scallop flavoured with Madame Fan’s homemade XO sauce.

 Now until 22 June 2023